Ant Care & Keeping, Ant Facts & Stories

 Is Carebara diversa suitable for beginners?

 No. The species needs constant warmth, very high humidity, daily feeding, and a sealed formicarium.
 Most beginner failures happen in the first six months.
-Start with a beginner-friendly species like Lasius niger, Messor barbarus, or Pheidole indica before attempting Carebara.
+Start with something forgiving like Lasius niger, Messor barbarus, or Pheidole indica first.

 How big does a Carebara diversa queen get?

-A mature laying queen is typically 25 mm long, with field measurements ranging from 23 to 28 mm.
-By body mass, she weighs about 300 times more than her smallest minor worker, one of the most extreme size ratios in the ant world.
+A mature laying queen is typically about 25 mm long, with field measurements ranging from 23 to 28 mm.
+By body mass she’s about 300 times heavier than her smallest minor worker.
+One of the most extreme size ratios in the ant world.

 Do Carebara ants need hibernation?

-No. They are tropical and active year-round.
-Keep them at 27–33 °C constantly.
+No. They’re tropical and active year-round.
+Keep them at 27 to 33 °C constantly.
 Any sustained drop below 22 °C damages the colony.

 What do Carebara diversa eat in captivity?

-Live or thawed insects (crickets, roaches, mealworms), small pieces of unsalted cooked meat, and a continuous sugar source.
+Live or thawed insects (crickets, roaches, mealworms), small pieces of unsalted cooked meat, and a constant sugar source.
 Sugar water, honey water, or ant jelly all work.
 Mature colonies need daily feeding.

 How long does it take to grow a large colony?

 None.
-They are the same species.
+Same species.
 Pheidologeton was merged into Carebara in 2014.
-Older literature uses the old name; current scientific work uses Carebara diversa.
+Older literature uses the old name, current scientific work uses Carebara diversa.

 Can Carebara diversa sting?

 Yes.
-The species has a functional sting.
-Most stings are mild and feel more like a strong pinch from the supermajors than a true burn.
-Allergic reactions are uncommon but possible; handle the colony carefully.
+The species has a working sting.
+Most stings are mild and feel more like a strong pinch from a supermajor than a real burn.
+Allergic reactions are rare but possible.
+Handle the colony carefully.

 How long does a Carebara queen live?

 10 to 15 years in stable captive conditions.
-This is a long-term commitment.
+Long-term commitment.
 Longer than most rodents, comparable to a parrot.

 Ready to start?
 Browse Carebara diversa colonies → · More tropical species → · Read: European Nuptial Flight Calendar 2026 →